What are the limits on a typical small business workers’ compensation policy?

 The first number is the amount paid out per accident; the second, the maximum per disease per policy year; and the third, the amount paid out per employee.

 If the employer reaches any of these limits, the additional expense would fall on another policy (such as umbrella policy) or would be an out-of-pocket expense.
+This is why it’s important to understand the types of small business insurance policies that are available, as well as which ones to purchase.

 You Might Also Like: Learn More About Workers’ Compensation Cost